bluemountainstudios/pines-website/_pages/privacypolicy.md

 Posthog's privacy policy can be found [here](https://posthog.com/privacy).

 ### Anonymous Location Data
 We use [MapBox](https://www.mapbox.com/) to provide maps throughout the app.
 If you enable Location Services in the app, MapBox "collect[s] device location and select related data that is promptly de-identified, anonymized and aggregated to support and improve [their] products and services".
-If you wish to opt-out of MapBox's telemetry collection, you may do so by either:
+If you wish to opt-out of MapBox's telemetry services, you may do so by either:
 - Disabling Location Services for the app
 - Opting out by tapping the information button in the top left-hand corner of the map in the app.